felicianotech/hyperparticle.github.io/_posts/2017-06-06-automated-testing-story.md

 ## After the Aftermath

 At the time of writing this post, I did some digging to see what might actually have caused this bizarre behavior.
 I landed on [this Stack Overflow post](http://stackoverflow.com/a/15436435), in which lies the answer.
+The question was about MySQL, but it still applies here.

 I have high confidence that the issue was caused by IPv4 vs IPv6 discrepancies on Windows machines.
 I vaguely remember that the QA team's VMs were configured to prefer IPv6 addresses when they could.
 This meant that a DNS lookup for `'localhost'` resolved to the IPv6 string `'::1'`.
 However, the logging server was not bound to the IPv6 address, but the IPv4 address.
-So Windows failed to bind to `'localhost'` in the default 1-second timeout window, in turn falling back to the IPv4 version of `'127.0.0.1'`.
+So Windows failed to bind to `'::1'` in the default 1-second timeout window, in turn falling back to the IPv4 version, `'127.0.0.1'`.
 This inadvertently succeeded, and the tests resumed after the timeout.
-But the placement of this code meant that this would happen _each and every single time_ a Robot test would run.
+But the placement of this code meant that this would happen _each and every single time_ a test would run.

-So a DNS issue causing a timeout of 1 second would be appended to all tests being run.
 The likely reason why we initially saw a VM run the tests very fast was because the IPv4 address `'127.0.0.1'` was the default resolved address.
 How frustrating.

 There's no place like `'127.0.0.1'`, eh?